filipediasbarral/qncthackintosh/README.md

 RealtekRTL8111.kext – Enables ethernet for motherboards using a Realtek Ethernet Chipset AtherosE2200Ethernet.kext – Enables ethernet for motherboards using Killer Lan Ethernet Chipset https://hackintosher.com/downloads/kexts/

+[ENGLISH]
+This is my current EFI, but with some problems:

+Windows time gets buggy, unresolved.
+You can give a screen with a pinkish tone, since it is a different motherboard.
+Front Audio does not work.
+FaceTime and iMessage not configured.

+Config:
+i7 QNCT (i7 8850H)
+8GB DDR4 2400MHZ Asgard Loki (Chip Nanya) Single Channel Biostar H170GT3 (2 HDMI Ports and 1 DVI)
+Intel UHD Graphics 630
+Intel i219V Network Card
+ALC887 Audio Card
+Opencore Bootloader

+Kexts:

+AppleALC
+CtlnaACHIPort
+IntelMausi
+Lilu
+RestrictEvents
+USBPorts
+VirtualSMC
+WhateverGreen